 Source: Official FPL

 Tip: If you have multiple heavy hitters (players cost more than 10 million) in your FPL team, make one of them your captain, and the other one your vice-captain.
-So, if you are going with Salah and Bruno Fernandes into the 2021/22 season, Salah can be your GW1 captain, and Bruno Fernandes a vice-captain.
-So, if Salah gets injured in the warmup and doesn’t play, Bruno’s points will get doubled.
+So, if you are going with Salah and Haaland into the 2022/23 season, Salah can be your GW1 captain, and Haaland a vice-captain.
+So, if Salah gets injured in the warmup and doesn’t play, Haaland’s points will get doubled.

 5. Making Transfers (almost) every gameweek